vbh242012/project1/README.md

 - Provide a detailed analysis of source data: Column values (eg: Numerical vs character), categorical columns, etc.
 - List of KPIs to be resolved:
-  - Whats the number of jobs posting per category (Top 10)?
+  - What's the number of jobs posting per category (Top 10)?
-  - Whats the salary distribution per job category?
+  - What's the salary distribution per job category?
   - Is there any correlation between the higher degree and the salary?
-  - Whats the job posting having the highest salary per agency?
+  - What's the job posting having the highest salary per agency?
-  - Whats the job positings average salary per agency for the last 2 years?
+  - What's the job postings average salary per agency for the last 2 years?
   - What are the highest paid skills in the US market?

 ### Data Processing